 How to Deal with People with Type A Personalities

 What will you do if some of your friends or colleagues have Type A traits?
 Here are some tips to consider:

 1. Negative traits are a fact of life

 Know and understand that everyone has his or her negative traits.
-In the case of individuals with type A personality, such negative characteristics are not purposely done.
+In the case of individuals with Type A personality, apparently negative behavior is often not purposely done.
 If your friend or colleague is angry, you should stay calm and silent.
 Take a stand to make him or her understand what’s happening.

 2. Keep communication lines open

 People with Type A personality possess a dominating attitude.
 They tend to think that money will make them happy instead of spending time with family and friends.
 They may find it hard to express themselves, so make sure to talk to them and let them know that they can reach out to you.

 It’s important for them to understand that while making money is necessary, empathy, love, and compassion play a huge role in establishing and maintaining relationships.